Horovod vs Luigi

 Who each tool serves best — and when to pick the other one.

-- You need to optimize deep learning training across multiple GPUs.
+- You need to speed up deep learning training on multi-GPU or multi-node setups.

-The ability to efficiently scale deep learning training across multiple GPUs.
+Ability to efficiently scale deep learning training across multiple GPUs and nodes.

 This tool fits if you are a data engineer needing to manage complex batch workflows.